 With UNESCO, the Council of Europe is co-depository of the Lisbon Recognition Convention.
 It serves as co-secretariat to the Lisbon Recognition Convention Committee as well as to the ENIC Network, which cooperates closely with the NARIC Network of the European Commission.
-Jean-Philippe Restoueix is co-secretary to both bodies.
+Jean-Philippe Restoueix has been co-secretary to both bodies; Katia Dolgova-Dreyer has now taken on this role.

 The 2019 annual ENIC/NARIC meeting was held in Köln on June 16 - 18, while the Lisbon Recognition Convention Committee met at UNESCO Headquarters in Paris on June 28, 2019.
 The ENIC and NARIC Networks were scheduled to meet in Lisbon in early June 2020, but this meeting has now been rescheduled to June 2021.
-In the meantime, a shorter ENIC/NARIC meeting will be held online on June 15 and supplemented by a series of webinars during the last half of 2020.
+In the meantime, a shorter ENIC/NARIC meeting was held online on June 15 and will be supplemented by a series of webinars during the last half of 2020.

 The next ordinary meeting of the Lisbon Recognition Convention Committee will be held in 2022.

 The European Qualifications Passport for Refugees aims to provide a methodology for assessing refugees' qualifications even when they cannot be fully documents as well as for describing the assessment in such a way that it can be accepted across borders.
-Of the 543 refugees whose qualification had been assessed at the time of writing, 454 obtained the EQPR.
-Of these, 163 were interviewed online.
-In other words, the success rate is about 83 per cent, and this rate has been stable in the current phase of the project.
-The Council of Europe had planned to present the EQPR at the Rome Global Summit, in cooperation with its project partners.
+Of the 607 refugees whose qualification had been assessed at the time of writing, 505 obtained the EQPR.
+In other words, the success rate is about 83 per cent, and this rate has been stable in the current phase of the project as well as between candidates interviewed face to face and those interviewed online.
+The Council of Europe had planned to present the EQPR at the Rome Global Summit, in cooperation with its project partners and is of course prepared to do so if the Global Summit is held later.

 As part of the Council of Europe's response to the COVID pandemic, and in cooperation with the UNHCR, the potential use of the EQPR to identify refugees with health-related qualifications is now carried out in France, Italy, and the United Kingdom.
 Most health-related profession are regulated and therefore require a professional license.
 The EQPR cannot replace this professional license but may help identify candidates for licensing procedures as well as qualified persons who may help meet the challenges of the COVID crisis under the supervision of duly licensed health professionals.
+Some 10 per cent of EQPR holders have health related qualifications.